Section Image

 Local dining includes Southern comfort foods and frozen treats

 The town has a few laid-back, locally owned restaurants serving classic American breakfasts and Southern comfort foods.
-Options at Ma & Pa’s Kettle include cheeseburgers and country-fried steak topped in white gravy.
 Based out of an old garage, Devaney’s Eats and Treats serves barbecue and frozen desserts like banana splits and ice cream floats.
 The Garage Bar & Grill is popular for its pizza, chicken wings and beers.
 The bar also hosts live music and karaoke.
 Food City provides a local grocery store, but Oak Ridge has more shopping and dining options.
 About 5 miles southeast, Oak Ridge has a dense commercial corridor with chains like Walmart and Home Depot.

 Student may attend schools in three East Tennessee districts

 Students in Oliver Springs may attend one of three school districts due to the town’s location in three counties.
 Roanoke County School District and Anderson County Schools receive B-minus grades from Niche, while Morgan County School District gets a C. Schools in Oliver Springs include Norwood Elementary, which is part of the Anderson County district and has a C-plus grade.
-The town is also home to Oliver Springs middle and high schools.
-The middle school gets a B-plus, while the high school earns a B. Oliver Springs High’s athletic program includes a boys basketball team that won a district title in 2025.
-The game marked the team’s fourth-straight appearance in the district final.
+The town is also home to Oliver Springs Academy, which serves middle and high school students.
+The school's high school boys' basketball team won a district title in 2025, marking the team's fourth-straight appearance in that game.

 October Sky Festival is a community celebration